sandaruSen/sandaruSen.github.io/_pages/about.md

   - /about.html
 ---

+**Hello World**

-I'm a a PhD student at the School of Computing, The Australian National University.
+I'm Sandaru Seneviratne, a PhD student at the School of Computing, The Australian National University.
 I’m part of the Big Data program of the “Our Health In Our Hands (OHIOH)” ANU Grand Challenge initiative.

 I completed my BSc (Hons) in Computer Science & Engineering from the University of Moratuwa, Sri Lanka.
 I have worked as a trainee software engineer and a software engineer in the travel industry, developing software solutions to create stable reservation platforms.